comstogm/IT2045CFinalProject/README.md

 ### AccountSerializer
 - Serializes and deserializes data for use in multiple areas of the program

-### ExistingAccountsCheck
-- Streams through each account and shows result if account ID already exists

-### JSON Reader

- #### readAccounts
  - Reads through the json file using org.json.simple.parser and creates a AccountObject

- #### parseAccountObject
  - separates the accounts into respective data and sets the balance, period, rate, and maturity for CoD
  - Puts account into the correct format and adds to the readAccounts Vector Array

- - Fixes exception issue for Factory Method
+### ExistingAccountsCheck
+- Streams through each account and shows result if account ID already exists

 ### BankerForm